 •a decision and an act;

-•the refusal or failure to make a decision or to perform an act;
+•refusing or failing to make a decision or to perform an act;

-Departments and administrative offices are within the Victorian Ombudsman’s jurisdiction.
-They are defined (s 2 OA (Vic)) as having the meaning given by section 4(1) of the Public Administration Act 2004 (Vic).
+Departments and administrative offices are within the ombudsman’s jurisdiction.
+They are defined (s 2 OA (Vic)) by section 4(1) of the Public Administration Act 2004 (Vic).

-Administrative offices were specifically added to the Victorian Ombudsman’s jurisdiction by the 2012 amendments to the OA (Vic).
+Administrative offices were specifically added to the ombudsman’s jurisdiction by the 2012 amendments to the OA (Vic).
 This was necessary as administrative offices do not form part of departments, but exist “in relation to a department” (s 11(a) Public Administration Act 2004 (Vic)).

-If unsure as to whether a particular body is within the Victorian Ombudsman’s jurisdiction, the Ombudsman’s office can assist (see “Contacting the Victorian Ombudsman”).
+If you are unsure whether a particular body is within the ombudsman’s jurisdiction, contact the ombudsman’s office (see “Contacting the Victorian Ombudsman”).

-The Victorian Ombudsman’s jurisdiction does not include Commonwealth Government departments and private organisations.
+The ombudsman’s jurisdiction does not include Commonwealth Government departments and private organisations.
 For Commonwealth departments, contact the Commonwealth Ombudsman (see “Commonwealth Ombudsman”).

-The Victorian Ombudsman has, arguably, a broad discretion to not investigate, derived from section 15B of the OA (Vic).
-She also does not conduct investigations where the aggrieved person:
+The ombudsman may decide to not investigate a matter (s 15B OA (Vic)).
+Also, she does not conduct investigations where the aggrieved person:

 •has a right of appeal;